PainWorry/Oil-and-Gas-data-analyst-project/README.md

-# PTT Data Analyst Project: Pipeline Integrity and Logistics Audit
+# Oil and Gas Data Analyst Project: Pipeline Integrity and Logistics Audit

 ## Project Overview
-This project focuses on the Integrity and Operational Efficiency of PTT's Gas/Oil Pipeline Network and Logistics Fleet.
+This project focuses on the Integrity and Operational Efficiency of Gas/Oil Pipeline Network and Logistics Fleet.
 It utilizes a modern data stack including PostgreSQL, MongoDB, PySpark, Python, and R to minimize risk, ensure compliance, and optimize routes.

 ## Project Structure
 - `data/`: Raw and processed data storage.